-Uttarakhand: Remarks against Prophet spark tension in Dehradun; Police conduct flag march
+Uttarakhand: Remarks against Prophet spark tension in Dehradun; police conduct flag march

-Dehradun, Sep 30 (PTI) Tension gripped Dehradun's Patel Nagar area after an alleged derogatory social media post against Prophet Mohammad triggered protests, prompting police to carry out a flag march on Tuesday night.
+Dehradun, Oct 1 (PTI) Tension gripped Dehradun's Patel Nagar area after an alleged derogatory social media post against Prophet Mohammad triggered protests, prompting police to carry out a flag march.

 Police said the people were asked to maintain peace and cautioned against any attempts to disrupt communal harmony.
-The situation in the area is tense but under control, they said.
+The situation in the area since Tuesday night when people hit the streets is tense but under control, they said.

 According to officials, a screenshot allegedly containing derogatory comments about Prophet Muhammad was posted on social media on Monday by 19-year-old Gulshan Singh, a resident of Patel Nagar, originally from Uttar Pradesh's Hardoi district.